-- Student application materials were due by March 28, 2021, to be considered for fall 2021 funding.
+- Student application materials were due in mid-November 2021 to be considered for spring 2022 funding.

 - Upon completion of the application, your faculty mentor will be invited to complete a reference form.
 The faculty mentor reference form was due in late November 2021 to be considered for spring 2022 funding.
 (NOTE: Faculty mentors may only support one student applicant per application period.)

-Students and faculty mentors were notified in April 2021 of their status for summer 2021 and fall 2021 funding.
+Students and faculty mentors will be notified in December 2021 of their status for spring 2022 funding.

 Undergraduate research offers you an opportunity to broaden your employment opportunities, strengthen your application to graduate school or explore career interests and options.